 A handy reference can be accessed on the Raspberry Pi by opening a terminal window and running the command

 pinout.
-This tool is provided by the GPIO Zero Python library, which it is installed by default on the Raspbian desktop image, but not on Raspbian Lite.
+This tool is provided by the GPIO Zero Python library, which is installed by default on the Raspberry Pi OS desktop image, but not on Raspberry Pi OS Lite.

 For more details on the advanced capabilities of the GPIO pins see gadgetoid's interactive pinout diagram.